maxamel/GDH/README.md

 # Testing

 The code is tested by both unit tests and integration tests.
-The integration testing involves actual spinning up of verticles, performing negotiations and checking the correctness and security of the transactions.
-Testing must cover 80% of the code, otherwise the quality gate of Sonarcloud fails.
+The integration testing involves actual spinning up of verticles, performing exchanges and checking the correctness and security of the transactions.
+Testing must cover at least 80% of the code, otherwise the quality gate of Sonarcloud fails.